joshuamiller/react-native-template-cljs-krell-storybook/README.md

 providing quick feedback on layout.
 This template provides the dependencies and plumbing to connect these three main tools.

+## Contributing

+Bug reports, pull requests, and additions to [the wiki](https://github.com/joshuamiller/react-native-template-cljs-krell-storybook/wiki) are all extremely welcome.
+The biggest hurdle to getting started with ClojureScript on React Native is "it works on my machine."
+Eliminating these issues and documenting the solutions will help everyone get on with writing useful code.

 ## References

 * [ClojureScript in the Age of Typescript -- David Nolen](https://www.youtube.com/watch?v=3HxVMGaiZbc&t=5s)